-If you request environmental or other information held by the University, it is a statutory requirement to provide us with your real full name, the name of anyone on whose behalf you are making the request, and a correspondence address.
-If you do not provide this information, the University is under no obligation to provide the information you request and you will lose the right to appeal to OSIC if you are dissatisfied with the way the University has handled your request.
+If you request other information held by the University under FOISA you must provide us with your real name, the name of anyone on whose behalf you are making the request, and a correspondence address.
+If you do not provide this information, the University is under no obligation to provide the information you request and you will lose the right to appeal to the Scottish Information Commissioner if you are dissatisfied with the way the University has handled your request.
 The Scottish Information Commissioner provides guidance on this topic on their website.

 If you have any questions about the way the University uses information about you and your request, please contact the Records Management Section using the ‘contact us’ button at the top of this page.

 Details of your data protection rights and how to contact the University’s Data Protection Officer are published at:

 |V09||Deputy Information Compliance Manager||January 2021|